Police: Man hiding in car tried to strangle woman with phone cord

 HOUSTON, Texas --Houston police are looking for a male suspect after a woman was assaulted inside the garage of her home.

-According to investigators, the 27-year-old victim was attempting to get items out of her car in the 9800 block of Pine Lake Drive around 10:35 p.m.
+According to investigators, the 27-year-old victim was attempting to get items out of her car on Pine Lake Drive around 10:35 p.m.
 Wednesday.

-A male suspect, wearing a mask and gloves, grabbed her from the back seat and attempted to strangle her with a phone cord, police said.
+The suspect, wearing a mask and gloves, grabbed her from the back seat and attempted to strangle her with a phone cord, police said.

 Authorities said the victim yelled for help, which alerted others in the area and forced the suspect to leave the home.